In June each year Trooping the Colour, also known as 'The King's Birthday Parade', takes place on Horse Guards Parade in London.

 After the massed bands have performed a musical 'troop' the Regimental Colour, being trooped, is escorted up and down the ranks of Guards.

-Her Majesty The King joins other members of the Royal Family on the balcony of Buckingham Palace to watch a fly-past by the Royal Air Force at 1 'o' clock.
+His Majesty The King joins other members of the Royal Family on the balcony of Buckingham Palace to watch a fly-past by the Royal Air Force at 1 'o' clock.

 Note: There is no fly past for either the Major General's or The Colonel's Review.